bveseli/LMsForKBC/data/README.txt

 This folder contains 50 high accuracy predictions (by BERT) for 50 missing facts per relation.
 File contains our annotations, as well as the mturk annotations (columns with prefix: mturk_)

-###### visualizations ######

-This folder contains visualizations of WD_Known per relation, e.g. the precision/recall curves reached by predicting each fact with BERT Large and the number of top 10 objects in relation to the number of all objects per relation.